sictweb/bti425-2020/notes/angular-components-interaction.md

 <router-outlet></router-outlet>
 ```

-Then, in the `parent-component.html` template code the elements for each "child" were added.
+Then, in the `parent-component.html` template code, the elements for each "child" were added.
 To make it look nice, they were contained in a Bootstrap row-and-panel structure:

 ![Containment, version 1](/media/angular-comp-interact-contain-1.png)